 In 3559/02 Toto Gold Subscribers Club vs. The Authority for Regulating Sports Gambling, 26 September 2004, it is stated that the test of similarity of goods and services is case specific, and one cannot generalize for different types of goods and services.
 Sometimes goods in the same class will be considered different types and sometimes goods in different classes will be considered as being the same type.

-This is discussed in Opposition to 259178-9 Laboratoire HRA Pharma vs. Dr Shapira Eyal ltd, 28 December 2017:
+This is discussed in Opposition to 259178-9 Laboratoire HRA Pharma vs. Dr. Shapira Eyal ltd, 28 December 2017:

-The relevant considerations for determining whether goods or services are of the same ‘type’ for the purposes of the Ordinance, include, the type and purpose of the goods/services; usage and intention of the goods / services; distribution channels (are the goods sold side by side?); the degree of competition between the goods/services and whether they are substitutes or complementary and whether they belong to the same trade family.
+The relevant considerations for determining whether goods or services are of the same ‘type’ for the purposes of the Ordinance, include, the type and purpose of the goods/services; usage and intention of the goods/services; distribution channels (are the goods sold side by side?); the degree of competition between the goods/services and whether they are substitutes or complementary and whether they belong to the same trade family.

 From the general to the particular, the question is whether services in classes 35 and 36 are ‘of the same type’.
-The adjudicator believes that they are, since the purchase of a car and its insurance may involve financing by credit.
+The Adjudicator believes that they are, since the purchase of a car and its insurance may involve financing by credit.

 The Adjudicator considers that over the past decade, the divisions between companies selling cars and those providing finance have blurred and vendors of new or used cars will either provide credit themselves or indirectly provide financial services for so doing.
 The Applicant’s own evidence shows that they facilitate credit for purchasing cars and obtaining insurance.

 Additionally, it has been proven that credit companies do deals with car selling companies as financiers.
-Mr Dolev has given examples of where CAL Credit has worked with “Shlomo Sixt”.
-As an Appendix to his testimony, Mr Dolev showed three advertisements for Shlomo Sixt Car rentals where the words “Shlomo CAL private leasing” appear, with the Opposer’s logo.
+Mr. Dolev has given examples of where CAL Credit has worked with “Shlomo Sixt”.
+As an Appendix to his testimony, Mr. Dolev showed three advertisements for Shlomo Sixt Car rentals where the words “Shlomo CAL private leasing” appear, with the Opposer’s logo.
 Although the extent of use and whether it still occurs is not clear, there is certainly a connection between purchasing cars and financing the purchase.

-However, the Adjudicator considers that this is not the case for class 37 (fixing and maintaining vehicles) which are different from purchasing vehicles (class 39).
+However, the Adjudicator considers that this is not the case for class 37 (fixing and maintaining vehicles) which is different from purchasing vehicles (class 39).
 Although maintenance may also be provided on credit terms, this has not been adequately shown.

 Once financing the purchase of vehicles or their insurance can be covered by class 36, it is irrelevant whether these services are actually provided.
 Furthermore, listing goods and services in a registration, that a mark is not intended to cover may be inequitable behaviour.